JuliaLang/Pkg.jl/docs/src/managing-packages.md

 - remove either `A` or `B` from your environment.
 Perhaps `B` is left over from something you were previously working on, and you don't need it anymore.
 If you don't need `A` and `B` at the same time, this is the easiest way to fix the problem.
 - try reporting your conflict.
 In this case, we were able to deduce that `B` requires an outdated version of `D`.
 You could thus report an issue in the development repository of `B.jl` asking for an updated version.
 - try fixing the problem yourself.
-  This becomes easier once you understand `Project.toml` files and how they declare their compatiblity requirements.
+  This becomes easier once you understand `Project.toml` files and how they declare their compatibility requirements.
 We'll return to this example in [Fixing conflicts](@ref).

 ## Garbage collecting old, unused packages